ukparliament/weeknotes.data-search/2018/35/index.md

 ...[librarian Jayne](https://www.youtube.com/watch?v=f3V-7DEAgdc).

-The nomination arrives from Alex who received a request from the [Knesset Archives](https://knesset.gov.il/archive/eng/ArchiveIntro_eng.htm) to provide session level Member activity counts for things like the number of [private bills](https://www.parliament.uk/about/how/laws/bills/private/) sponsored, the number of [written questions](https://www.parliament.uk/business/publications/written-questions-answers-statements/written-questions-answers/) tabled etc. Jayne kindly helped out.
+The nomination arrives from Alex who received a request from the [Knesset Archives](https://knesset.gov.il/archive/eng/ArchiveIntro_eng.htm) to provide session level Member activity counts for things like the number of [Private Members' Bills](https://en.wikipedia.org/wiki/Private_Members%27_Bills_in_the_Parliament_of_the_United_Kingdom) sponsored, the number of [written questions](https://www.parliament.uk/business/publications/written-questions-answers-statements/written-questions-answers/) tabled etc. Jayne kindly helped out.
 For which read: did the actual work.
 Alex tells us *we* were able to provide everything requested out of [Solr](http://lucene.apache.org/solr/).
 Not all developers, man.

-We're still stuck on the number of motions per member as this is a all bit tricky.
+We're still stuck on the number of motions per member as this is all a bit tricky.
 But we continue to investigate.
 And feel sure Jayne will come up with the goods.

 ### Strolls